Jsaroca227/L.mulieris_L.jensenii_Project/README.md

     - Output of ANI score to results.tsv

 - Processed SRA IDs
-  - Updates processed_sra.log with completed SRA ID
+  - Updates processed_sra.log
+    - Processed_sra.log: lists the SRA ID that has been processed and completed from the file
-  - Updates results.tsv with SRA ID, Sylph header and correpsonding results
+  - Updates lacto_db.tsv with SRA ID, Sylph header and correpsonding results
   - Removes SRA ID files to free up space

 - Repetition
   - Continues processing all SRA IDs in the list until it is completed
+  - As the script progreseses, processing.log is updated
+    - Processing.log: lists the SRA ID that is currently being processed in real time

 **Overview of Output Files:**

-1. Processed_sra.log: lists the SRA ID that has been processed and completed from the file
+1. lacto_db.tsv: lists the SRA ID with the corresponding Sylph header and ANI results against the _Lactobacillus mulieris_ and _Lactobacillus jensenii_ database
-2. Processing.log: lists the SRA ID that is currently being processed in real time
-3. Result.tsv: lists the SRA ID with the corresponding Sylph, ANI results
+2. ecoli_db.tsv: lists the SRA ID with the corresponding Sylph header and ANI results against the _E.coli_ database